AMWA-TV/is-05/docs/Controllers.md

 When altering the transport parameters in the `/staged` endpoint, the Controller SHOULD check the `/constraints` endpoint to check the available choices of parameters accepted by a particular sender and receiver.

-When `PATCH`ing to the transport parameters, parameters could possibly have changed since the last get.
+When `PATCH`ing to the transport parameters, parameters could possibly have changed since the last `GET`.
 Therefore the Controller SHOULD set parameters that are important for a connection (e.g `master_enable`/`rtp_enable`) in the `PATCH` request, even if the Controller believes they are already set as required.

 When connecting a Receiver to an NMOS Sender, the Controller SHOULD communicate the Sender UUID to the receiver using the `sender_id` parameter of the `/staged` endpoint.